bazelbuild/proposals/designs/2022-01-21-optional-toolchains.md

 )
 ```

-With this option, the rule creation is instead:
+With this API, the rule creation is instead:

 ```py
 foo_library = rule(